aykrieger/coding-exercises/java/src/arrays/crush/crush-explanation.md

 The space complexity is *O(n)* because we're storing an an array of *n* elements.

+How can we improve this?

+### Efficient Solution

+I began to think of a more efficient solution to this problem.
+What is the bare minimum amount of data I need to store?
+Can I get away with storing less than *n* elements?

+I thought of a solution where instead of using an array of size *n*, I would create a hashmap that maps each index we update to its value.
+That would save some space in the case where *n* is large and *m* is small.
+It would take up more space than a simple array when *m* is as large or larger than *n* though.
+Similarly, the runtime would be better when than the simple array solution if the final array is sparse, and worse when the final array is dense.

+I think an array of size *n* is the best we can do in the worst case scenario.

 In order to reduce our runtime, we will have to get creative.

 Instead of adding *k* to each array element between the left and right indices, we're going to add *k* to the left index and subtract *k* from the element immediately to the right of the right index.